mayanilkaya/Live-Coding/hydra+strudel documentation.md

 const mymelody = "c d e g";

 put this at the top and then put something in your music to sync it with bpm.

+apply to livecode nyc open call. join their discord network

+next week in class performance with all documentation. keep documenting your debugging.

+[NEW UPDATES ON PATCH]https://strudel.cc/?DY_ytEp6JSM3